-These aspects of PHPs can help reduce the rates of physician addiction by catching the disease in the early stages, treating possible causes of addiction (such as mental illness), and keep physicians in recovery for life.
+These aspects of physician health programs can help reduce the rates of physician addiction by catching the disease in the early stages.
+They can then treat possible causes of addiction, such as mental illness, and keep physicians in recovery for life.

-Evaluation and intervention begin the process of working with PHPs.
-After identifying, most physicians start with quasi-residential treatment, even though outpatient treatment is available.
+Evaluation and intervention begin the process of working with physician health programs.
+After identifying, most physicians start with a quasi-residential treatment, even though outpatient treatment is available.

-A longitudinal study conducted on PHPs reveals they are effective in helping physicians recover from addiction.
-Out of 904 physicians admitted to 16 PHP programs with 802 in the 5-year follow-up, 64.2% or 515 physicians completed the contract, and 16.4% or 132 physicians extended the contract.
+A longitudinal study conducted on physician health programs reveals they are effective in helping physicians recover from addiction.
+Out of 904 physicians admitted to 16 physician health programs with 802 in the 5-year follow-up, 64.2% or 515 physicians completed the contract, and 16.4% or 132 physicians extended the contract.
 Only 19.3% or 155 failed to complete the contract.
 At the 5-year follow-up, 78% of the participants still had their licenses or were working.

-PHPs work because they promote abstinence-based treatment with serious consequences for non-compliance.
-While most people believe this would turn physicians off from the programs, that is not the case because the results are impressive with:
+Physician health programs work because they promote abstinence-based treatment with serious consequences for non-compliance.
+While most people believe this would turn physicians off from the treatment, that is not the case because the results are impressive with:

 - Lower rates of use